 Caseworker and Befriending so far:

-58 survivors have received casework & befriending support to date.
+87 survivors received casework & befriending support last year.

 6 hours a week is the average time a Caseworker volunteers at the Snowdrop Project.

 £58 a month covers the cost of training, supervising and maintaining Volunteer Caseworkers.